videlanicolas/jekyll-dark/index.md

 Welcome to my personal page!

 This is a simple, minimalistic, dark-themed Jekyll site.
-I'm using this to share my thoughts, projects, and experiences.

-Feel free to explore the **Blog** section for articles and the **Projects** section to see what I've been working on.
+It has a **Blog** section for articles and a **Projects** section to see what you are working on.

-You can find more about my professional background on [LinkedIn](https://www.linkedin.com/in/{{ site.linkedin_username }}) and my code repositories on [GitHub](https://github.com/{{ site.github_username }}).

 *(Social media links can be configured in _config.yml)*